ndkline/ndkline/_contributions/universal-clamps.md

 ---
 layout: contrib
 title: UniversalClamps
-site: universal-clamp.com
+site: universalclamps.com
 protocol: https
 weight: 6
 ---

 Managed, maintained, and built features in <a href="https://wordpress.org/" target="_blank">WordPress</a> (PHP).
 Implemented caching features, improved SEO, and made other optimizations.
 Dictated the marketing strategy for the web.
+Negotiated a domain name purchase saving the company thousands of dollars